pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Filter

-Using a filter expression within the `json_query` string, we can filter the query result using a boolean expression.
+Using a filter expression within the `json_query` string, the query result can be filtered using standard comparison operators.
+A filter expression allows each element of the array to be evaluated against the expression.
+If it evaluates to true, the element is included in the returned result.

-If we only wanted to get the filenames of the software version that are actually downloaded on the device, we can an evaluate against the objects that have `downloaded=='yes'`.
-The ability to filter datasets, within Ansible playbooks, using a subset of attributes as the selection criteria and select another set of attribute values is extremely useful.
+The equality comparision operator is used in the following example to retrieve the filename(s) of the software version(s) downloaded on the device.
+Elements in the array that have `downloaded=='yes'` will have the `filename` included in the returned result.
+This provides the ability to use certain attributes for the selection criteria, and return the value(s) of other attributes for the result.

 ```
 - name: "FILTER EXACT MATCH"